Held on Darug Land

 Accommodations at Conference

-Bring-your-own-tent / van / caravan camping is included with your registration.
+Tent, van or caravan camping is included with your registration.

-Upgrade to a shared or private Cabin.
-Mattresses are provided for cabin dwellers however, you will be required to bring your own bedding and pillow.
-Each cabin will house 5 adults.
+Upgrade to a shared or private cabin.
+Mattresses are provided, however you’ll need to bring your own bedding and pillow.

-Glamping tents come with beds, linens, blankets, pillows and side tables.
+Glamping tents include beds, linen, blankets, pillows and side tables.

 Getting to the Venue